 Much of our production supplier base is in China, so we have a particular focus in that area.
 The Corporate Information Transparency Index, developed by the Institute of Public and Environmental Affairs (IPE) and NRDC, evaluates the environmental practices of global brands’ supply chains in China.
-In 2018, HP ranked #12 of 42 global IT companies and #48 overall, of 312 brands assessed.
-On the IPE Supply Chain Climate Action Index, developed by IPE and CDP, HP ranked #9 of 440 brands.
+In 2019, HP ranked #10 among global IT companies and #40 overall, of 438 brands assessed.
+On the Supply Chain Climate Action Index, developed by IPE and CDP, HP ranked #9 of 440 brands.

 During 2021, we continued encouraging our suppliers to submit inventories of substances released through IPE’s public pollutant release and transfer register system, and cross-checked supplier sites representing 95% of our spend against IPE’s public database of environmental violations.